 6. Change in ticket quantity

 Ticket numbers fluctuate, be it week to week, month to month or year to year.
 Keep an eye on these trends to be sure you’re going in the right direction.

 For example, the majority of b2b and b2c businesses out there experience a considerable drop in tickets during the months of December and July.
-Setting business hours for your help desk disregards your evenings & weekends so that you can better compare workday trends.
+Setting business hours makes issue tracking easier and disregards your evenings & weekends so that you can better compare workday trends.